RedditPhilosophyBots/stthomasbot/README.md

 # stthomasbot

+## What does this do?

+The stthomasbot monitors all comments on specified subreddits and responds to any comment containing the trigger text, `[*ST*`, which appears on Reddit as [*ST*

+With a *Summa* part, question, and article specified, the bot responds with the appropriate citation.
+Further refinement of the citation is possible through mentioning the article subsections.

 ## Running the Project

 After cloning the reposiitory and adding a configured praw.ini, simply run `python stthomasbot.py`.
 The program will run indefinitely.